zpenoyre/astromet.py/docs/lensing.rst

 lensed binaries
 ---------------

-If you set both the binary parameters and the lensing parameters, you will end up with a track of a lensed binary system.
+If you set both the binary parameters and the lensing parameters, you will end up with a track of a lensed binary system (i.e. a weighted average of tracks of images of both components after lensing).
 Those tracks can be very interesting and complicated; potentially, lensed binaries could be responsible for some events where fitting a photometric model of a single lensed star doesn't work well.
 Use with caution as this part has not been fully tested; if you do use it, we encourage you to let us know how it's working!

 .. image:: plots/lensedBinary.png
   :width: 400